Bracketology season is on the horizon. Which metrics warrant major attention and how does the committee evaluate the different types?

 How is the 2021-22 season shaking out?

-Diving into this season, in particular, there are several teams that already emerging as leaning towards one side of the quality vs. resume spectrum.
+Diving into this season, in particular, there are several teams emerging as leaning towards one side of the quality vs. resume spectrum.
 Based on the conclusions above, it is better to be on the quality side when already seen as a “lock” to reach the Big Dance.
 On the other hand, having strong resume metrics is more beneficial while flirting with the bubble.

 Teams dependent on quality rankings